-‘Teen Mom 2’s Kailyn Lowry Claps Back At Twitter Haters
+‘Teen Mom 2’s’ Kailyn Lowry Claps Back At Twitter Haters

-Teen Mom 2‘s Kailyn Lowry has gotten her fair share of hate for her parenting skills, and well, everything else about her.
+Teen Mom 2’s Kailyn Lowry has gotten her fair share of hate for her parenting skills and, well, everything else about her.
 Being a young mom with a hit reality show means that all of your parenting highs and lows and broadcasted for the world to see, and some fans aren’t shy about expressing their negative feelings toward Kailyn Lowry via social media.
 But the pregnant mother of three decided to take to Twitter to clap back at a rude fan instead of taking it.

-Lowry responded “Oh good one,” with a smiling crying emoji after a viewer of the Teen Mom 2 franchise let the reality star and author know she thought she looked homeless.
+Lowry responded “Oh good one” with a smiling crying emoji after a viewer of the Teen Mom 2 franchise let the reality star and author know she thought she looked homeless.

 When a fan of Kailyn Lowry’s tweeted that she wanted to go to Wal-Mart with the star, she laughed off the previous mean comment by telling her true fan that she probably looked too homeless to go out with.